SuperBGLazer/easy-migrate-tool/README.md

 - `-u` or `--username`: The MySQL username.
 - `-p` or `--password`: The MySQL password.
 - `-h` or `--ip`: The MySQL server IP address.
 - `-d` or `--development-only`: Optional flag to enable development-only mode.
-When this flag is provided, any script containing the `--development-only` comment in its first line will be executed during the migration process.
+When this flag is provided, any script containing the `-- development-only` comment in its first line will be executed during the migration process.

 ## Scripts Directory